-If you want to start making your own raw almond milk (which I highly recommend), you’re going to need a nut milk bag.
+If you want to start making your own raw almond milk, or any nut milk for that matter, then you’re going to need a nut milk bag.

 And I’ve discovered a quick and inexpensive way to make your own nut milk bag, that doesn’t even require any sewing.

 Sometimes these things seem so ridiculously simple and insignificant, that it’s hard to imagine that they could be worth sharing.

 But then I realised just how many times a week we use our nut milk bag, and how fantastic a solution it really is, so how I could I not share it with you?

 So I’m going to take through how to make one of these super-easy nut milk bags for yourself, and then show you how to use it.

 A nut milk bag is basically a specially shaped fabric bag, that you strain your blended raw almond milk through, to remove any pulp or fibre that remains.

 You don’t have to strain your nut milk, and some people do like to just blend and use their raw milk unstrained, but straining does have some useful benefits: